 On April 28, the Friends of the Fort Worth Nature Center & Refuge honored George Bristol at its annual fundraising event, Fort Worth Wild.
 George serves on the Friends’ board and has been instrumental in acquiring Texas Parks and Wildlife funding for the Nature Center, including $200,000 for the now-improved Greer Island Trailhead and added visitor amenities.
 Most recently, he helped raise $450,000 for new bison viewing decks at the Nature Center.

 For more than 40 years, George has been a successful entrepreneur, political organizer, and lobbyist.
-He was appointed to the National Park Foundation board by President Clinton and Secretary of the Interior Bruce Babbitt and formed the Texas Coalition for Conservation, where he advocated for better funding for Texas state parks.
+He was appointed to the National Park Foundation board by President Bill Clinton and Secretary of the Interior Bruce Babbitt and formed the Texas Coalition for Conservation, where he advocated for better funding for Texas state parks.
 As president of the organization, he led a statewide effort that culminated in a constitutional amendment that permanently dedicated funding for state and local parks and historic sites.
 His statewide efforts continued when he helped renew and expand the Texas State Parks Advisory Committee.